cinapr/AIGame_Congklak_with_Reinforcement_Learning/README.md

 3. Or run **AI_286702_CindyAprilia_Assignment2_1_3 - 1\Main.ipynb** in Jupyter Notebook

-4. PS: Ignore first submission as it was the older version
+4. PS: Ignore first submission as it was the older version, you can compare yourself against the 2nd report